 SSL is a protocol that stands for Secure Sockets Layer.
 The SSL keeps the internet connection secure and safeguarded, and prevents criminals from reading or modifying any information transferred or any sensitive data (such as addresses and credit card details) that is being sent between two systems.

-So that there is no leakage of any sensitive information that is transferred between the web server and the web browser, an SSL certificate must be installed for establishing an encrypted link between networked computers.
+So that there is no leakage of any sensitive information that is transferred between the web server and the web browser, an SSL certificate must be installed to establish an encrypted link between networked computers.

 SSL is the standard technology that informs Google that your website is reliable.
 Without an SSL, Google will notify anyone who visits your site that the connection is not secure.